 - Immi (ee-mee): Swiss measurement unit

-- Laval (lah-vahl): city in Quebec and France
+- Laval (lah-vahl): A city in Quebec and France

 - Saippuakivikauppias (s-eye-pwa-pee-vee-cow-pee-us): Finnish soap vendor, longest palindrome word in everyday use.
 Might want to utilize cool nicknames for this one.

 Common and Popular Girls' Palindrome Names